nmango/nmango.github.com/about.markdown

 permalink: about/index.html
 ---

-My name is Nick and I own a few internet companies, been collecting vinyl since the mid 90s, love Sherlock Holmes, Se-port Deli, and [Danzig T-shirts](http://teesfrommars.com).
+My name is Nick Mango and I own a few internet companies, been collecting vinyl since the mid 90s, love Sherlock Holmes, Se-port Deli, and [Fly Fishing](http://alternate1985.com).

 ---
 **These are mine:**

 * [Limited Run](http://limitedrun.com) - Hosted store platform for people selling unique products like Music, Toys, Art, etc.
 * [Card Included](http://cardincluded.com) - First of it's kind download card service that lets you build and print cards with ridiculous speed.
+* [Rails Rumble](http://railsrumble.com) - The largest App building competition in the world.

 ---
 **These are about me, or my companies**